Ukraine war hero couple who helped repell Russians from Kyiv warn against Trump plan

 At least half of Serge’s group had been killed and two others permanently maimed by the time we met a year ago, close to Avdiivka on the eastern front.
 He was then running a platoon of drone experts, hunting Russians in the churned wastelands of the eastern front.

-His drones hung on the walls of a hovel he occupied like spiders.
+His drones hung like spiders on the walls of a hovel he occupied.
 These skilfully adapted commercially available little machines were adapted to carry grenades.
 They were often the best, or only, weapon holding the Russians back.

-Nato weapons, including about $60 billion worth of US gear, had kept Ukraine fighting but had not allowed the invaded nation to win.
+Nato weapons, including about $60bn worth of US gear, had kept Ukraine fighting but had not allowed the invaded nation to win.
 Long-range rockets and cruise missiles could break the spine of Russia’s invading forces by targeting its command structures and logistics centres.

 The US and Europe have been slow, even reluctant, to risk a Ukrainian victory giving the defending forces enough weaponry to maintain only a bloody stalemate.
 Only recently has the UK agreed that British-supplied Storm Shadow missiles can be used against Russian targets.
 The US is deeply reluctant to allow Ukraine to get hold of significant amounts of long-range surface-to-surface rockets.